DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

 	- Heuristic-based antimalware software has a higher likelihood of detecting a zero-day exploit than signature-based methods.
 Heuristic-based software does not require frequent ­signature updates because it does not rely upon monitoring systems for the presence of known malware.
 The trade-off with this approach is that it has a higher false positive rate than signature detection methods.
 - 🍎**Security Event**: observable occurance in a network or system
+    - A security event is any observable occurrence in a system or network that is relevant to the security of the system or data.
+Events can be benign, suspicious, or malicious, and not all security events are harmful or indicative of a problem.
+    - Security events can be routine (such as a successful user login) or unusual (such as multiple failed login attempts).
+    - Many security events do not indicate a security breach or issue by themselves.
+They might be part of normal operations or could be false positives.
+    - Examples include
+        - A user logging into a system.
+        - An email containing a suspicious attachment.
+        - A firewall blocking an inbound connection attempt.
+        - An unusual spike in network traffic.
 - 🍎**Security Incident**: an event which 📝potentially or 📝actually jeopardizes the CIA of an information system or the info the system processes, stores, transmits.
 Security incidents negatively affect the confidentiality, integrity, or availability 📝CIA of information or assets and/or violate a security policy. e.g backup failure, unauthorized vulnerability scan, ransomware
     - Any 📝attempt to undermine the security of an organization or violation of a security policy is a security incident.
+    - A security incident is a specific type of security event that has been identified as a threat to the security of information or systems.
+It represents a breach of security policies, an attempted or successful unauthorized access, or any activity that poses a risk to the confidentiality, integrity, or availability of information.
+    - A security incident may lead to data loss, system downtime, unauthorized access, or other forms of damage.
+    - Examples include
+        - A successful phishing attack where an attacker gains access to sensitive data.
+        - A malware infection spreading across the network.
+        - An unauthorized user accessing confidential information.
+        - A denial-of-service (DoS) attack that disrupts service availability.
     - ⚒️**Indicator**: technical artifact or observable occurrence suggesting that an attack is imminent, currently underway, or already occured
     - ⚒️**Indicators of Compromise (IoC)**: a signal that an intrusion, malware, or other predefined hostile or hazardous set of events has or is occurring
 - **Information Security Continuous Monitoring (ICSM)**: maintaining ongoing awareness of information security, vulnerabilities and threats to support organizational risk management decisions; ongoing monitoring sufficient to ensure and assure effectiveness of security controls